xingchen0123/xingchen0123.github.io/index.md

 My experience at Shanghai ignited my interest in Political Science and Public Administration.
 Leveraging real-world observations and applied econometrics, I provide evidence-based insights into how information, personal experiences, and cultural norms shape political trust and decision-making.
 My research has appeared in **Governance**, **Public Performance&Management Review**.
 If you want to collaborate, feel free to email me.

 ## Research Interest
-- Public Policy, Public Opinion, Political Behavior, Political Economy
+- Public Policy, Public Opinion, Political Economy

 ## Academic Position
 -  2020-present, Assistant professor, School of International Relations and Public Affairs, Fudan University